usawco/wallpaper/README.md

 ```

 # Keyboard Shortcut
-Add this program to a keyboard shortcut for maximum easy of use.
-I suggest using gnome-terminal for the terminal popup, so you can monitor its progress. :)
+Add this program to a keyboard shortcut for maximum ease of use.
+I suggest using gnome-terminal for the terminal popup, so you can monitor its progress since some images may take a few seconds to download.
 ![alt text](doc/images/sample-screenshot1.png "gnome-terminal")

 e.g. I've created a bash profile called 'login' in the example below that sets the custom green foreground color.